SinaBYR/lpic1book/content/1091_fundamentals_of_internet_protocols.md

 rtt min/avg/max/mdev = 236.707/238.174/239.642/1.546 ms
 ```

-As you can see, we are pinging \(send ICMP packets\) to a server and it answers are back \(replying to our ICMP packets\).
+As you can see, we are pinging \(send ICMP packets\) a server and it answers back to us \(replying to our ICMP packets\).

 > ICMP is used for network troubleshooting and DOES NOT transfers user data

 ### Port

 Any computer has an address but there are many programs running on that computer.
-By using an IP address you can tell the Internet the destination of your packets but how can you decide which program on that computer should answer to your packet?
+By using an IP address you can tell the Internet the destination of your packets, but how can you decide which program on that computer should answer to your packet?
 We know that a computer with the address of 5.1.23.1 has a webserver and a ftp server on it but how can we reach it and tell it "i want the index.html of your webserver" or "deliver me the XYZ file from your FTP server"?
 This is done using PORTs.
 Ports are numbers where a program LISTENS to.
 For example port 80 is reserved for webservers so if I connect to 5.1.23.1:80 I'm sure that I'm talking with the webserver.
 In the same way, when the file transport protocol \(FTP\) starts, it starts listening on port 20 & 21 and if I use a FTP client to reach that computer, I will automatically connect to port 21 which is reserved for FTP.

 Different ports can use different transmission protocols \(UDP or TCP\).
 The default port of some protocols are as follow.
 These are very important and most admins know them.